Food giants pour millions into defeating Washington GMO label measure

+* Noah Holdings Limited announces unaudited financial results for the fourth quarter and full year 2016

-SEATTLE/KANSAS CITY, Missouri Major U.S. food and chemical companies are pouring millions of dollars into efforts to block approval of a ballot initiative in Washington state that would make it the first in the United States to require labeling of foods containing genetically modified crops.
+SEATTLE/KANSAS CITY, Mo.
+Oct 29 Major U.S. food and chemical companies are pouring millions of dollars into efforts to block approval of a ballot initiative in Washington state that would make it the first in the United States to require labeling of foods containing genetically modified crops.

 Supporters say labeling foods made from genetically modified organisms (GMO) would provide information for consumers to make informed shopping choices.
 Food and chemical companies say the wording would suggest something is wrong with gene modified ingredients that the companies believe are safe.